ontoportal/documentation/docs/_steps/allegrograph_configuration.md

-## (OPTIONAL) Running your own version of AllegroGraph
+## (OPTIONAL) Running Your Own Version of AllegroGraph

 If you would like to install your own version of AllegroGraph, ignoring the one bundled with the appliance, follow the steps below.
-You will need to point the configuration files from the step `Update OntoPortal configuration files` to your own server in addition to switching `GOO_BACKEND_NAME` to `AG`.
+You will need to point the configuration files from the step [Update OntoPortal configuration files](https://redis.io/topics/rediscli) to your own server in addition to switching `GOO_BACKEND_NAME` to `AG`.

 ```
 LinkedData.config do |config|